 - Location agreements, location releases, and/or production permits.
 Please refer to Appendix 5-D for examples of these forms.

-2 The language provided in this document is not intended to be inclusive and only touches the major issues that Contractors may encounter regarding developing multimedia content.
+2. The language provided in this document is not intended to be inclusive and only touches on the major issues that contractors may encounter regarding developing multimedia content.
 One source for additional legal information is Media Law for Producers, 4th Edition, by Philip H. Miller.
-Exact and complete legal guidance should be obtained from AHRQ's legal advisors.
+Exact and complete legal guidance should be obtained from AHRQ’s legal advisors.

 Page originally created April 2009